AlexOugh/aws-services-step-functions/README.md

 # Step Functions

-State Machines to Manage AWS Services
+State Machines to Manage Onboarding Process for New AWS Accounts

 ![aws-services][aws-services-image]